 We got the 8:15 am ferry from the China Ferry Terminal in Tsim Sha Tsui to the Taipa Ferry Terminal (not the one on Macau Peninsula as this one is closer to our hotel).

-The ferry ride is around an hour so we got there at 9:00 am.
+The ferry ride takes around an hour so we got there at 9:00 am.
 It took us a while to locate the correct shuttle stop and for the shuttle to take us to the hotel.

 Since it wasn’t time to check in, we dropped our bags at the luggage storage and wondered around the hotel, waiting for our friends to arrive.